fastlane/docs/docs/best-practices/continuous-integration.md

 ## Deploy Strategy

 You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 days for the review.
-Instead it is recommended using Git Tags, or custom triggers to deploy a new update.
+Instead it is recommended that you use Git Tags, or custom triggers to deploy a new update.

 You can set up your own ```Release``` job, which is only triggered manually.